chrisfls/js-guidelines/README.md

 # js-guidelines

-Guidelines for a "javascript bullshit" free development.
+Guidelines for a "javascript bullshit free" development.

 ## 1st Rule